msoe-sse/msoe-sse.github.io/_posts/2018-01-18-welcome-to-the-new-sse-website.md

 overlay: orange
 published: true
 ---
 I'm glad you're here!
-We have some amazing stuff going on!
+We have some amazing stuff going on!git log {: .lead}
-{: .lead}
 <!–-break-–>
 Originally, the offical SSE website was going to be created using [Angular](https://angular.io/).
 As time went on, it was clear that the open source blogging platform [Jekyll](https://jekyllrb.com/) might be a better choice for SSE.

-# What is Jekyll?
+# What is SSE?

-> Jekyll is a simple, blog-aware, static site generator.

-In other terms, Jekyll is a blogging platform that can be levereged to accomplish many different site goals - and it is open source!
-This means that SSE can use the platform to build and engaging, informative, and custom website that can be easily programmed by the students of SSE.
+> SSE, or Society of Software Engineers, is the destination organization for software engineers.

+We help companies in search of MSOE SE's to take advantage of MSOE's students, and we help students to connect with future employers.
+SSE sponsers and organizes numerous events throughout the year, and even helps find prospective students for MSOE.
+Finally, the Society of Software Engineers helps students in the SE, CS and CE majors to connect and collaborate with one another.

 # What is in it for me?